Key Points for Choosing a Heat-Tolerant Dog Breed:

 3. Never Leave Your Dog in a Parked Car: Temperatures inside a parked car can quickly reach dangerous levels within minutes, even if the windows are slightly open.

-4. Create Shaded Rest Areas: If your dog is outside, ensure they have access to shaded areas where they can avoid direct sunlight.
+4. Create Shaded Rest Areas: If your dog is outside, ensure they can access shaded areas where they can avoid direct sunlight.

 5. Use Cooling Gear: Consider using cooling vests, mats, or bandanas to help keep your dog’s body temperature down.

-6. Keep Exercise Light: On hot days, reduce your dog’s physical activity.
+6. Keep Exercise Light: Reduce your dog’s physical activity on hot days.
 Excessive physical activity in hot conditions can rapidly cause your dog to overheat.

 7. Monitor for Signs of Overheating: Watch for excessive panting, drooling, lethargy, or confusion—these can be early signs of heat stroke.

-8. Cool Down with Water Play: Let your dog splash in a kiddie pool, enjoy a sprinkler, or take a cool bath to help lower their body temperature.
+8. Cool Down with Water Play: To help lower your dog’s body temperature, let it splash in a kiddie pool, enjoy a sprinkler, or take a cool bath.

 9. Use Fans and Air Conditioning: Keep your dog in well-ventilated, air-conditioned spaces whenever possible during extreme heat.